DataHackIL/DataTalks/README.rst

 **More details:** https://talperetz.github.io/Tal-Peretz/mastering_the_new_generation_of_gradient_boosting/mastering_the_new_generation_of_gradient_boosting.html

-Alex Gorodetsky, PerimeterX -Boosting Trees in Production 🚀🌳
+Barak Amar, PerimeterX -Boosting Trees in Production 🚀🌳
 -------------------------------------------------------------
-**Speaker:** Alex Gorodetsky, PerimeterX
+**Speaker:** Barak Amar, PerimeterX

 **Title:** Boosting Trees in Production